KelsACzr/helpdesk-ticketing-system-osticket/phase-2-configuration.md

 ![All roles osticket](screenshots/All%20roles%20osticket.png)

 ## 3. Department Structure for Ticket Routing
-The structured departments were created under the Default Department: Support [*Admin → Agents → Departments*] - the Sales Team uses a separate mailbox.
+The structured departments were created under the Default Department: Support [*Admin Panel → Agents → Departments*] - the Sales Team uses a separate mailbox.

 ![departments](screenshots/departments.png)

-The relevant teams were then created to facilitate ticket assignments. [*Admin → Agents → Teams*]
+The relevant teams were then created to facilitate ticket assignments. [*Admin Panel → Agents → Teams*]

 ![teams created](screenshots/teams%20created.png)

 ## 4. Structured Help Topics

 To ensure that all new help topics are accurately assigned and categorized, a **Parent Topic** was assigned, and **Department** was assigned.
-The appropriate **Priority** and **SLA Plans** were configured, and the **Auto-Assign** was configured for the relevant department.  [*Admin → Manage → Help Topics*]
+The appropriate **Priority** and **SLA Plans** were configured, and the **Auto-Assign** was configured for the relevant department.  [*Admin Panel → Manage → Help Topics*]

 ![new topic](screenshots/new%20help%20topic.png)